Skip to main content

 To create a input, follow these steps:

-1. Go to Agent > Prompt > click on Actions > Get input.
+1. Go to Agents > Prompt > click on Actions > Get input.

 image